greshake/llm-security/README.md

 Action Input: Alice, Dave, Eve
 Observation: Email sent
 ```
-A specific version of Chain-of-Thought prompting called ReAct [35] lets the LLM take advantage of these
-interfaces.
-As the model is not fine-tuned, this is done by describing the tools and their functionality inside the prompt (relying on in-context learning).

 Automated data processing pipelines incorporating LLMs are present in big tech companies and
 government surveillance infrastructure and may be vulnerable to such attack chains.